Mexican president says will not let U.S. group 'keep watch' over energy reform - NewsBreak

 “It stays as it is, because it includes what concerns them, about the energy transition,” he said.

-Lopez Obrador also told Friday's news conference that the government will respect fuel import permits for five foreign companies, including Exxon Mobil Corp (XOM.N), Valero Energy Corp (VLO.N), Koch Industries, Shell Plc (SHEL.L) and Tesoro, which was acquired by Marathon Petroleum Corp (MPC.N).
+Lopez Obrador also told Friday’s news conference that the government will respect fuel import permits for five foreign companies, including Exxon Mobil Corp, Valero Energy Corp, Koch Industries, Shell Plc and Tesoro, which was acquired by Marathon Petroleum Corp.

-Reporting by Ana Isabel Martinez; Writing by Valentine Hilaire, Cassandra Garrison and Daina Beth Solomon Editing by Marguerita Choy